 Rumpelstiltskin, like Rebecca Mader's Wicked Witch, was given short shrift over the final two seasons.
 That, and his story was utterly mangled to boot.
 The writers worked tirelessly to de-fang and suburbanize him in order to appeal to suburban audiences.
 They also mangled in the process any adult discussion about morality and good versus evil.
 It outraged me to the point that at the end of season six, I stomped around the TARDIS for an hour afterward raging about poor Rumpel's plight.

 I don't just let things like that go, of course.
 I'm a writer!
 And so I decided to write my own happy endings for the Wicked Witch, and now for arguably my favorite character on any television series I've ever watched, Rumpelstiltskin.

-To date, five chapters have been posted, with another one coming soon.
+To date, six chapters have been posted.
 Many thanks to all of you who have dropped by to read it!

 Belle has been changing.
 After an outburst at Granny's, Rumpelstiltskin, her devoted husband, decides to investigate.
 What he discovers will change his life forever.
 Read on!

 The Freedom of a Lily

 Little had been untouched by his rage.
 After a time, and with painful effort, he uncurled and pushed himself to a sitting position.
 He leaned heavily against the part of the glass cabinet that hadn’t shattered and worked at getting a hold of himself.

 How long had he lived?
 Time couldn’t touch him.
 He could die, but killing him was, to put it mildly, a difficult proposition.